FrendaWinter/Operating-System-Concepts/Exercises/Chapter_3.md

 ####  3.11 Explain the role of the init process on UNIX and Linux systems in regard to process termination.

+- **Adopting Orphaned Processes:** When a parent process terminates before its child processes, the child processes become "orphaned."The init process (with PID 1) automatically adopts these orphaned processes, ensuring they remain managed by the system.

+- **Reaping Zombie Processes:** When a process terminates, it enters a "zombie" state until its parent retrieves its exit status using system calls like wait() or waitpid().
+If the parent process fails to perform this cleanup or has already terminated, init reaps the zombie processes.
+This prevents the accumulation of unused process table entries, which could otherwise lead to resource exhaustion.
+-
 ---

 ####  3.12 Including the initial parent process, how many processes are created by the program shown in Figure 3.32?